 But have you ever wondered how?
 Here are eight ways the original iMac shook the world.

-iMac: It killed beige
+The iMac killed beige

 Before the iMac, personal computer enclosures were stuck in a design rut.
 Most manufacturers produced beige or gray metal boxes, each designed as a merely functional piece of equipment instead of an aesthetically pleasing creative tool.
 The iMac’s design shattered the status quo with its preference for gentle curves over harsh corners, and for vibrant color over dull neutrality.
 Apple even coined a new term, “Bondi Blue”—a blue-green hue named after Australia’s Bondi Beach shoreline—to describe the color of its new machine.
 Combined with an ice-white pinstripe pattern, the color scheme create a stunning enclosure theretofore unseen in the PC world.
 It made quite an impact on the public, but that was only the beginning.

-iMac: It hit us in the “i”
+It hit us in the “i”

 iThis, iThat—iPod, iPhone, iChat, iLife, iSight.
 Where did all those lowercase iPrefixes come from.
 You can thank the iMac for starting this ubiquitous Apple branding trend.